 In performing our functions and administering our legislation, we may collect, hold, use or disclose your personal information.
 This includes personal information collected from you on a voluntary basis and information collected under the compulsory information gathering powers under the Australian Small Business and Family Enterprise Ombudsman Act 2015 (the Act), for example sections 37 and 47 concerning notices to a person to provide information and documents in relation to the Ombudsman’s own research and inquiries and in relation to hearings.
-The Privacy Act applies to information about individuals, not to information about entities such as businesses, firms or trusts.
+The Privacy Act applies to information about individuals.
+Most small businesses are not covered by the Privacy Act, but some are.
+A small business is one with an annual turnover of $3 million or less.
+Annual turnover for the purposes of the Privacy Act includes all income from all sources.
+It does not include assets held, capital gains or proceeds of capital sales.
 Detailed information on the Privacy Act can be found on the website of the Office of the Australian Information Commissioner.

 Collection of personal information